cerico/brockholes/_posts/2015-05-10-ionic---allowing-users-to-display-their-own-content-in-an-iframe.md

 description: ""
 category:
 tags: [rails, ionic, cordova]
-summary: The app i'm working on at the moment has to have the ability to display 3rd party content in an iframe, and it must be able to do it offline.
-Our customers have to be able to upload a zipfile of a site to the rails server, and their ipad users must be able to download that zipfile, and be able to display it while offline, and they must be able to download and display multiple apps/products in the iframe.
+summary: The app I'm working on at the moment has to have the ability to download 3rd party content, and then display it in an iframe, and it must be able to do this offline.
 ---

-Our task today is something of a complex multi-faceted one.
-The app i'm working on at the moment has to have the ability to display 3rd party content in an iframe, and it must be able to do it offline.
-Our customers have to be able to upload a zipfile of a site to the rails server, and their ipad users must be able to download that zipfile, and be able to display it while offline, and they must be able to download and display multiple apps/products in the iframe.
+The app I'm working on at the moment has to have the ability to download 3rd party content, and then display it in an iframe, and it must be able to do this offline.
+Our customers have to be able to upload a zipfile, of a site they want to display to the rails server, and their ipad users must be notified a new site has arrived and download it, and it must then be able to display it while offline.

+<h3>Overview</h3>

+We're going to allow customers to upload multiple sites to the rails server, each site they upload will be marked inactive on upload, and while name duplication is allowed on inactive products, each active product must be uniquely identified.
+The product name will be derived from the zipfile, so a naming convention is enforced, lower case with underscores between each word.

+When the client ipad app connects, it will receive a list of currently active products, and will immediately remove from the view, any products it has that arent on this list, it will then show in the view any currently active products it doesnt have, these will contain links to zipfiles containing the actual site, clicking the link will download the zip file and then extract it onto cordovas file system, we'll then delete the zips themselves.
+Whenever an update of currently active products occurs, newly inactive products will disappear from view, and the directories (html,css,js,mp4) it has on the cordova file system will be deleted

 <h3>1 Rails</h3>